benotar/Blog/README.md

-The project is refactoring yet
+The refactoring is still processing